stmilne/icds_docs/docs/system/system-overview.md

 ```bash
 #SBATCH --partition=<partition_name>
 ```

+!!! tip Selecting the correct partition
+    Unless you have specific resource demands (such as graphical support or Infiniband) it is best to select the partition that best suites the memory per core ratio your jobs need.

+    For example, if you need 8 cores and 64 GB of memory, the standard partition would best fit your memory to core ratio.

 To see a list of all available partitions and their status, you can use the sinfo command -